Phoenix Area Service

 The outdoor unit has to reject heat.
 The condenser fan motor moves outdoor air through the coil so refrigerant can release heat before returning inside.

-- Outdoor fan not spinning
+- Outdoor AC fan not spinning

 - Fan hums, starts slowly, or stops after running